AdobeDocs/analytics-platform.en/help/use-cases/ga-to-cja.md

 >
 >This step applies to Universal Analytics customers only

 GA data stores each record in their data as a user’s session rather than individual events.
 You need to create a SQL query to transform the Universal Analytics data into an Experience-Platform-compliant format.
 You apply the “unnest” function to the “hits” field in the GA schema.
 Here is the SQL example you can use:

-`SQL sample`
+`SELECT
+   *,
+   timestamp_seconds(`visitStartTime` + hit.time) AS `timestamp`
+FROM
+   (
+      SELECT
+         fullVisitorId,
+         visitNumber,
+         visitId,
+         visitStartTime,
+         trafficSource,
+         socialEngagementType,
+         channelGrouping,
+         device,
+         geoNetwork,
+         hit
+      FROM
+         `ga_data_full.ga_sessions_2017_06_*`,
+         UNNEST(hits) AS hit
+   )`

 Once the query completes, save the complete results into a BigQuery table.